 - Bring large stockpot of water to boil; add pasta; cook approximately 8-9 minutes per pound of of pasta; while this is cooking, make ricotta mixture6 cups water, 1 lb. pasta

 - Using tongs, transfer pasta directly from boiling pot to a large skillet (on medium heat)

-- Add Ricotta/Parmesan mixture to skillet; combine well by tossing with tongs
+- Pour Ricotta/Parmesan mixture to skillet; combine well by tossing with tongs

 - Once pasta is well-coated with cheese mixture, plate, garnish with fresh diced tomatoes and fresh basil; garnish with additional Parmesan if desired¼ cup tomato, 2 tablespoons fresh basil

 - Drizzle with olive oil and serve2 tablespoons high quality olive oil